Why Your Engineering Onboarding Docs Fail (Even When They're Complete)

 This is what most internal documentation looks like from the perspective of a new engineer.

 The dependency structure — what must be understood before something else makes sense — is almost never made explicit.
-It is assumed.
-Seniors know it intuitively.
-Juniors discover it through mistakes.
+It's assumed.
+Seniors know it intuitively, the way you know the layout of your own house in the dark.
+Juniors discover it through mistakes: deploying to the wrong environment because they read the deployment runbook before they understood the environment config model, or touching the auth service without having read the token lifecycle first.

 Making that structure visible is not a documentation rewrite.
-It is a structural layer added on top of what already exists.
+It is a structural layer added on top of what already exists — one that costs almost nothing to build and changes everything about how the material lands.

 What Dependency-Ordered Onboarding Looks Like

-A dependency-ordered onboarding path makes the prerequisite logic explicit:
+A dependency-ordered onboarding path makes the prerequisite logic explicit — not as a suggestion, but as a structural constraint:

 The Role of Leader Review